epinio/docs/src/explanations/advanced.md

 Depending on the use case all 3 options may be valid:

 - Option #1 can be selected when the user is installing Epinio with a custom tls-issuer.
 The user controls the CA and can make sure that this CA is trusted by the cluster before even installing Epinio.
-  In this case, since the user knows that Kubernetes will trust the registry's certificate, the `--force-kube-internal-registry-tls` flag should be used on [`epinio install`](../references/cli/epinio_install.md).
+  In this case, since the user knows that Kubernetes will trust the registry's certificate, the `forceKubeInternalRegistryTLS` variable should be used during the installation.
 - Option #2 is valid when the tls-issuer used is one that uses a well known CA (e.g. `letsencrypt-production`).
-The flag `--force-kube-internal-registry-tls` should be used in that case as well.
+The `forceKubeInternalRegistryTLS` variable should be used in that case as well.
 - Option #3 is ok if the user works with a local cluster, doing development or just preparing a demo.
 In this case, to keep things simple and save the user from having to configure Kubernetes to trust a CA, Epinio let's Kubernetes access the registry without TLS.
 This is done by exposing the Registry as a NodePort service and letting Kubernetes access it on localhost.
-User shouldn't specify the `--force-kube-internal-registry-tls` flag in this case (default is "false").
+User shouldn't specify the `forceKubeInternalRegistryTLS` variable in this case (default is "false").
 Even in this case, Tekton still accesses the registry over TLS.

 Epinio also allows the use of an external registry.
 The [instructions](../howtos/setup-external-registry.md) on how such a registry can be set up are in a separate document.